MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 There’s a few answers to that, and perhaps the best place to start is to say that segment routing isn’t a protocol in the same way that RSVP or LDP are protocols.
 There is no “segment routing protocol” that two routers talk to each other to exchange MPLS labels.

-Instead, the labels are advertised directly inside IS-IS or OSPF!
+Instead, label information is advertised directly inside IS-IS or OSPF!

 In any case, IS-IS/OSPF take care of advertising all of this info, so that every router either knows or can calculate exactly what label every other router expects to receive, in order to forward traffic in a certain direction, or toward some end destination.
-When you read Part 2 you’ll peak inside the IS-IS database (because it’s so much easier to read than the OSPF database) and you’ll see exactly what this looks like.
+When you read Part 2 you’ll peak inside the IS-IS database, and you’ll see exactly what this looks like.

-Already this is excellent, because it means you have one less protocol to run.
+Already this is excellent, because it means you have one less protocol to run between your routers.
 As soon as OSPF or IS-IS are up, your label-switched paths are also up.

 SEGMENT ROUTING “DOES LABELS DIFFERENTLY”

-Another big difference is how segment routing creates its LSPs in the first place.
+Another big difference is how SR-MPLS creates its LSPs in the first place.
 The way that traffic engineering works is different to RSVP, and the way that shortest path routing works is different to LDP!

 Let’s start with shortest path routing.
 Just like LDP, there is one transport label which is “swapped” hop by hop, and popped by the penultimate router.

 The difference in segment routing is that it’s possible to configure things in such a way that the exact same transport label is used at every hop!
-You will soon see how this works—but for now it’s enough to say that a) you reserve a block of labels on each router specifically for this purpose, and b) that most people reserve the same block on each router.
+You will soon see how this works—but for now it’s enough to say that a) you reserve an entire block of labels on each router specifically for this purpose, and b) if you reserve the same block on each router, then each router will calculate the same label for the shortest path to any other router in the network.

 (Don’t worry—choosing the block to reserve is much easier than it sounds, and I’ll talk you through it in Part 2.)